-Frédéric Vandermoere (°1980) is Associate Professor at the Department of Sociology where he is a member of the research centre OASeS and affiliate member of the research team Society and Environment.
+Frédéric Vandermoere is professor at the Department of Sociology where he is a member of the research centre OASeS and affiliate member of the research team Society and Environment.
 He obtained his PhD in sociology in May 2008 from Ghent University (UGent).
 Shortly after obtaining his PhD he was jointly appointed as a postdoctoral fellow at the French National Institute of Agricultural Research in Paris (Met@Risk Department) and visiting professor at UGent.
 In 2009-2010 he was a visiting scholar at the program on Science, Technology and Society at Harvard University.
 His research interests locate in the fields of science and technology studies, sustainability transitions, environmental sociology, sociology of risk and uncertainty, public sociology, organization studies, and social theory.

 Vanderstraeten, R. & Vandermoere, F. (2015).
 Disciplined by the discipline: A social-epistemic fingerprint of the history of science.
 Science in Context, 28(2):195-214.